elsayedr/chatRoom-internet-security---client-server/README.md

+#813 Internet Security Chat Project
+This is an open source client/server chat program we found that had no security implemented.
+Our goal was to implement three security principles, confidentiality, integrity, and authentication.

+We achieved confidentiality in one way:
+1. RSA encryption:  The client and server both exchange their public keys.
+They then use each others keys to encrypt their data between each other.
+Once they have received their data, they then use their private keys to decrypt the data.

+We achieved integrity in one way:
+1. SHA512:  We encrypt a message, append a signature using SHA512 to create a message digest, and finally sign it with our private key.

+We achieved authentication in two ways:
+1. Certificates: We have a script that creates a server certificate and private key.
+Using SSL allows us to easily have the client verify that they are indeed talking to the server by checking the server's certificate.
+2. Passwords: We created a script that will create a hex digest of the users passwords using SHA512 and are stored in a file for the server to access.
+The client then creates a hex digest of the password entered when prompted and sends that to the server for verification.
+Since this program was more about testing security, we didn't worry about the server/client creating a password and storing it in a database.
+We assume that the passwords/usernames are stored in passwordHex.txt for access by the server.

+#How to use our code

 #User Authentication
 We have created a script to create a hex digest of a password for a given user.
 You should run that first if you want to try your own usernames and passwords.